Oh no! We may not fully support the browser or device software you are using !

 How will I receive my pension?

 Many pension plans allow the recipient to receive all the funds in a lump sum.
 You can also roll all or part of your pension, or retirement plan, into an IRA.

-Distributions from pension and retirement plans are usually required either when the recipient retires, or when they turn 70 ½ years old.
+Distributions from pension and retirement plans are usually required either when the recipient retires, or when they turn 72 years old, whichever comes later.
 The amount of your distributions are based on the value of the pension plan, along with your life expectancy when you start withdrawals.

 Can I combine my pension plan with my IRA?

 By rolling your pension into an IRA, you would gain control over your own investments, as well as how much money you want to withdraw and when you’d like to do it.
 Traditional IRAs require distributions to start at age 72.